EUROPE EN

 12/15/21

-Corporate Citizenship Career
+Career Corporate Citizenship

 RAMPF employee Edvina Smarsly donates bone marrow to the German Bone Marrow Donor Center (DKMS) – and saves the life of blood cancer patient Ümmü Turgut.